fedora-copr/copr/doc/how_to_release_copr.rst

 * https://readthedocs.org/projects/python-copr/

-And hit "Build" button for each of those projects.
+And hitting "Build" button for each of those projects.

 If schema was modified you should generate new Schema documentation.